bomonike/bomonike.github.io/anthropic-claude.md

    * <a target="_blank" href="https://www.youtube.com/@zinhoautomates">Zinho Automates</a> https://www.skool.com/ai-launchpad/about</a>
    <br /><br />

+Brock Mesarich, on the <a target="_blank" href="https://www.youtube.com/@BrockMesarich">@BrockMesarich YouTube channel</a> aifornontechies.com
-by Brock Mesarich - AI for Non Techies to pitch <a target="_blank" href="https://www.skool.com/aifornontechies1/about">$47/mo AI for Non-Technies</a>: "Dispatch" from your phone.
+AI for Non Techies to pitch <a target="_blank" href="https://www.skool.com/aifornontechies1/about">$47/mo AI for Non-Technies</a>: "Dispatch" from your phone.
+   * Browse awesomeclaude.ai to identify what looks useful to you, in priority.
    * <a target="_blank" href="https://www.youtube.com/watch?v=wXQGd-Yg8Ac">"Claude's Biggest Update Just Dropped...
 (Computer Use)"</a>
    * <a target="_blank" href="https://www.youtube.com/watch?v=5bhh8ffHN6Q">"How to Use Claude Cowork Projects Better Than 99% of People"</a>

+On LinkedIn Learning by <a target="_blank" href="https://www.linkedin.com/in/planetoftheweb/">Ray Villalobos</a>:
+   * <a target="_blank" href="https://www.linkedin.com/learning/getting-started-with-claude-3">Getting Started with Claude 3</a>
+   * <a target="_blank" href="https://www.linkedin.com/learning/claude-code-101-from-prompt-to-product">1 hr video "Claude Code 101: From Prompt to Product"</a>
+   * <a target="_blank" href="https://www.linkedin.com/learning/claude-code-4-agentic-coding-for-professional-developers">Claude Code 4: Agentic Coding for Professional Developers</a>
+   * <a target="_blank" href="https://www.linkedin.com/learning/ai-powered-development-with-the-anthropic-api">Building with the Claude API by Anthropic</a>

+Others on YouTube:
    * <a target="_blank" href="https://www.youtube.com/watch?v=_PwlnU-Yoe8">"Anthropic's SECRET Model Just Leaked (INSANE)" pushing <a target="_blank" href="https://www.shippingskool.com/">$99/yr ShippingSkool</a>
    * <a target="_blank" href="https://www.youtube.com/watch?v=vizgFWixquE">"Anthropic's NEW Claude Architect Guide In 39 Minutes" by Mark Kashef to pitch <a target="_blank" href="https://www.skool.com/earlyaidopters/">$64/mo Early AI-dopters</a>
    * <a target="_blank" href="">"The Easiest Way to Get Ahead With Claude Code"</a> by Simon Scrapes pushing <a target="_blank" href="https://skool.com/scrapes">$37/mo Scrapes</a>